 V. FAITHFULNESS WILL BE COMPENSATED

-Faithfulness is an intricate, key character quality, and among other things, something every public servant should discern in employees when considering hiring or promotion.
-Proverbs 28:20 Nehemiah 7:2, Luke 12:42, 1 Timothy 1:12 and 2 Timothy 2:2 all respectively serve to indicate the biblical connection between faithfulness and reward:
+Faithfulness is an intricate, key character quality, and among other things, an attribute every public servant should discern in employees when considering hiring or promotion.
+The following Scriptures serve to indicate the biblical connection between faithfulness and reward: